whiprandolph/bestseller/Part 3 - The Deepest Revolution/15 - The Biggest Secret in Human History.md

 Over time, she became more stressed, and she and her husband began speaking of divorce.
 She had the career and family of her dreams but was unhappy and felt stuck and alone.
 Finally, she decided to take antidepressants, which allowed her to numb the feeling of dissatisfaction without bravely responding to it.
 And she stopped asking such deep questions about her unhealthy nation.

 A person who doesn't have anyone to share their thoughts and feelings with can easily feel trapped, unable to respond to their frustrations and fears.
-Many people cope by numbing their feelings with endless distractions, such as staring at their phone, focusing on superficial hobbies, antidepressants, drug and alcohol abuse, or overworking.
+Many people cope by numbing their feelings with endless distractions, such as staring at their phone, focusing on superficial hobbies, taking antidepressants, drug and alcohol abuse, or overworking.
 These are simply ways people learn to "hold back" or "shut down" parts of themselves to avoid feeling their own dissatisfaction when they don't see a way to meaningfully respond.

 This story shows how easy it can be to ignore legitimate frustrations and fears, to numb the feelings and tolerate the numbness.
 It also shows how important it is to _share your thoughts and feelings with trusted friends, hear theirs, and consider how to respond together._